yene/react-blog/README.md

 * adjacent JSX must be wrapped in one root tag
 * The unminified version of React is "development" mode, and the minified version of React is "production" mode.
 * If module contains only one function or class you can use `export default`
+* ReactElements are immutable virtual Dom.
+* Refs allow you to add a callback for when the render finished.

 ## links
 * https://facebook.github.io/react/docs/jsx-in-depth.html